adaltas/node-csv/packages/csv/README.md

-# CSV for Node.js and the web - `csv` package
+# CSV for Node.js and the web

 [![Build Status](https://img.shields.io/github/workflow/status/adaltas/node-csv/Node.js)](https://github.com/adaltas/node-csv/actions)
 [![NPM](https://img.shields.io/npm/dm/csv)](https://www.npmjs.com/package/csv) [![NPM](https://img.shields.io/npm/v/csv)](https://www.npmjs.com/package/csv)

-This project provides CSV generation, parsing, transformation and serialization for Node.js.
+The `csv` project provides CSV generation, parsing, transformation and serialization for Node.js.

 It has been tested and used by a large community over the years and should be considered reliable.
 It provides every option you would expect from an advanced CSV parser and stringifier.

-The `csv` package exposes 4 packages:
+This package exposes 4 packages:

 * [`csv-generate`](https://csv.js.org/generate/)
   ([GitHub](https://github.com/adaltas/node-csv/tree/master/packages/csv-generate)),